 Bava Batra 173 – Obligations of a Loan Guarantor

-One who lends money to his fellow on the basis of a guarantor may not collect first from the guarantor.
-However, if the lender said to the guarantor at the time of the loan, “I am making this loan on the condition that I should be able to collect from whomever I wish” - then he may indeed collect from the guarantor.
+One who lends money to his fellow based on a guarantor may not collect first from the guarantor.
+However, if the lender said to the guarantor at the time of the loan, "I am making this loan on the condition that I should be able to collect from whomever I wish," - then he may indeed collect from the guarantor.

-Art: Leon Daniel Saubes - Portrait of Victor Hugo on his deathbed
+Art: Portrait of Victor Hugo on his deathbed by Leon Daniel Saubes

 Tuesday, February 9, 2010